Meet the Vagus Nerve

 - Close your eyes and relax the weight of your whole body onto the ground.

 - When ready, breathe in slowly through the nose.
 The hand on your belly should rise, the one on your chest should not.
-Repeat breathing slowly, without judgement.
+Repeat breathing slowly, without judgment.
 (You’ll get there!)

 - When you’ve found your belly breathing, on inhale, take a deep breath on a count of 4, and then slowly breathe out on the same count of 4.
 After a handful of rounds doing 4:4, extend the exhale to 6 or 8.